Back to Articles

 A max enveloped waveform overlaid on recorded data.

-The proper way to combine multiple data sets of transient events is to find the maximum value at each frequency rather than the average acceleration.
+The correct way to combine multiple data sets of transient events is to find the maximum value at each frequency rather than the average acceleration.
 This “maximum enveloping” technique produces an SRS curve using the maximum acceleration value at each frequency from a group of real-world data sets.

 Why Maximum Acceleration?